 If (CRN = FRN = RN) \\then (value of expression from row at RN) \\else (value of expression for row at FRN) + (RN - FRN) * (CRN row - FRN row value)

 Note: You can define if you would like to get the then or the else result.
-If in the report percentile settings you choose Continuous, the result will always be interpolated as in the else part.
-If you choose Discrete, then the next smaller discrete value, which is the FRN, is taken as a result, according to the then part.
+If you choose Continuous in the report percentile settings, the result will always be interpolated like in the else part.
+If you choose Discrete, the next smaller discrete value, which is the FRN, is taken as a result, according to the then part.

-A 95th-percentile says that in 95% of the cases, the data is below a certain value whilst in only 5% of the cases, the data will be above a certain value.
+A 95th-percentile says that in 95% of all cases, the data is below a certain value, while in only 5% of all cases, the data will be above a certain value.

-- Step 1: Let's assume we have the following number of rows and measured values:
+- Step 1: Let us assume that we have the following number of rows and measured values:

 RN = 1 + ((8-1) * 0.95) = 7,65with FRN = 7 and CRN = 8